University Master's Degree in Media, Communication and Culture

 Ferre Pavia, Maria del Carme Periodisme Prof Titulars d'Universitat Research

-Gayà Morlà, Catalina Periodisme Professor Lector/a-Ajudant/a Doctor/a Research
+Gayà Morlà, Catalina Periodisme Professor/a Lector/a Research

 Marin Otto, Enric Periodisme Prof Titulars d'Universitat Research